 Spined Assassin Bug (Sinea sp.)

-Each unique insect was filmed at an incredible rate of 3,200 frames per second, which was able to capture a very nuanced view of this instinctive process.
+Each unique insect was filmed at an incredible rate of 3,200 frames per second, capturing a nuanced view of this instinctive process.
 Several insects took off in an efficient and graceful manner, while others, such as the march fly, appear to stagger about before heading off into the air.

 When I think of a fly in flight, I think of something like this.
 An insect with extremely fast wing beats; and something that’s sleek, compact flying machine.
 March flies are not that.
 Their wing beats are relatively slow, and their legs are everywhere.
 They kinda tip and wobble when they lift off the ground.
 They’re the type of insect you can just reach for and pluck out of the air when it flies by.